evanbowman/EBL/README.md

 # EB LISP

 A lisp interpreter.
 Lexically scoped, with proper closures, and easily embeddable.
+See repl.cpp in tools/ for an example of embedding the interpreter in a C++ application.

 ``` scheme
 (def closure-test